-I. Does it reduce negative impacts on the environment?
+- I. Does it reduce negative impacts on the environment (reduce carbon emissions, use of space)? - II.

-II.
 Is it rewardable?
 Is value created for an organization?

-III.
+Does it make use of new sustainable business models? - III.
 How widely is the service spread?
 How many users are there, what is the geographic distribution and what level of societal transition has occurred?